SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 ---
 layout: tutorials
 title: Publish / Subscribe
-summary: Learn how to pub/sub using Solace REST Messaging with a Solace VMR.
+summary: Learn how to pub/sub using Solace REST Messaging with a Solace PubSub+ Broker.
 icon: I_dev_P+S.svg
 links:
     - label: feedback
       link: https://github.com/SolaceDev/solace-dev-tutorials/blob/master/src/pages/tutorials/rest-messaging/publish-subscribe.md
 ---

 This tutorial will introduce you to the fundamentals of the Solace REST messaging API.
-The tutorial will show you how to connecting a client, sending a message on a topic subscription and receive this message again through the Solace REST messaging API.
+The tutorial will show you how to connect a client, send a message on a topic subscription and receive this message again through the Solace REST messaging API.
 This forms the basis for any publish / subscribe message exchange illustrated here:

 ## Assumptions

 This tutorial assumes the following:

 *   You are familiar with Solace [core concepts](https://docs.solace.com/PubSub-Basics/Core-Concepts.htm).
-*   You have access to a running Solace message router with the following configuration:
+*   You have access to a running Solace PubSub+ Broker with the following configuration:
-    *   Connectivity information for a Solace message-VPN
+    *   Connectivity information for a Solace PubSub+ Broker
     *   Enabled client username and password
     *   Enabled guaranteed messaging support (needed for REST consumers)
-    *   Client-profile enabled with guaranteed messaging permissions.
+    *   Client-profile enabled with guaranteed messaging permissions

-*   REST service enabled for incoming and outgoing messages
+*   The REST service is enabled and set to *Messaging* mode, allowing the VPN to act as a message broker

+REST service is enabled and set to *Messaging* mode allowing the Message VPN to act

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here](https://solace.com/cloud/).
-You can find other ways to get access to Solace messaging below.
+One simple way to get access to Solace messaging systems quickly is to create a messaging service in Solace Cloud [as outlined here](https://solace.com/cloud/).

-You can learn all about REST on Solace messaging by referring to the [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm).
+You can learn all about REST on a Solace Message VPN by referring to the [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm).

 ## Goals